- What makes the VIA experience unique?

 What makes the VIA experience unique?

-Each day will be unique and filled with a variety of activities to help you broaden your horizons, sharpen your skills, build strong relationships and reflect on your own leadership style.
-The program will typically involve activities during the day, including company visits, workshops, volunteer opportunities, guest speakers and discussions.
-Evenings are usually devoted to reflection sessions, individual projects, cultural and social events as well as personal time.
-Each day is designed to build on the previous day and develop your leadership capabilities.
-By the end of the program you will have designed your own website on a social issue you are passionate about solving.
-The program is very fast-paced and intensive.
+Each day will be unique and filled with a variety of activities to help you broaden your horizons, sharpen your skills, build strong relationships and reflect on your own path.
+The program will typically involve activities during the day, including company visits, workshops, volunteer opportunities and discussions.
+Evenings are usually devoted to reflection sessions, personal and social change storytelling workshops , cultural and community events as well as personal time.
+Usually, in the first half of the program, we equip you with essential skills and a mindset for creative changemaking.
+You will learn to apply these skills with partner organizations and in your team projects in the second half of the program.
+VIA programs are very fast-paced and intensive.
 Please come rested and full of energy!

-Why study leadership in Silicon Valley and the San Francisco Bay Area?
+Why study social innovation in Silicon Valley and the San Francisco Bay Area?

-Silicon Valley and San Francisco rank among the world’s strongest leaders in innovation and is home to technology giants like Google, Apple, Facebook as well as numerous startup companies.
-The success in this region is in part a result of passionate leaders who have inspired others with a shared vision and have challenged the status quo.
-The area also has many organizations working towards solving pressing social issues including poverty, lack of access to education and environmental sustainability.
-Today, Silicon Valley has become a hub for improving society in addition to technological innovation.
+Silicon Valley and San Francisco rank among the world’s strongest centers of innovation and is home to technology giants like Google, Apple, Facebook as well as numerous startup companies.
+In recent years the area has also attracted large numbers of people who are passionate about using the spirit and processes of innovation towards solving pressing social issues including poverty, lack of access to education and environmental sustainability.
+Today, this region has become a hub for social in addition to technological innovation.

 Is English required?
 How good should my English be?